Trifolium pratense: Distribution

-The red clover is native to Europe, Western Asia, and northwest Africa, but it has been naturalized in other continents, like North and South America.
+The red clover is native to Europe, Western Asia, and northwest Africa, but it has been naturalised in other continents, like North and South America.
 Specifically, the red clover was brought to Argentina and Chile over 100 years ago, although it is not clear how exactly it was introduced.
 The red clover has become increasingly important as a source of economic stability in Chile, which has made the need for pollinators even more important.
 One important pollinator, which was also brought from Europe, is Bombus ruderatus, or the large garden bumblebee.
 This bumblebee has been one of the important pollinators of red clover in South America and other countries such as New Zealand.
-In India the highest producer of Red Clover seed is the Agriculture Department of Kashmir’s Fodder Seed Production Station Aru, in south Kashmir’s Anantnag district of Jammu & Kashmir.
+In India the highest producer of red clover seed is the Agriculture Department of Kashmir's Fodder Seed Production Station Aru, in south Kashmir's Anantnag district of Jammu & Kashmir.
 Two red clover accessions were deposited in National Gene Bank of India from Fodder Seed Production Station Aru in 2019 vide IC-635999 and IC-636000 by ICAR.